 Chris von Csefalvay has been active in the research and development of new technologies, ideas and solutions for perennial problems.
 Of these, a significant part is unfortunately subject to non-disclosure and governmental secrecy provisions for national security (and non-national security…) reasons.
 His principal areas of interest and investigation are

-- computer science: graph algorithms, sensor fusion computation, computer vision and deep learning
+- computer science: graph algorithms, sensor fusion computation, computer vision and deep learning, autonomous systems

 Selected research papers by Chris von Csefalvay